jochuang/finsight/README.md

 <details>
   <summary><b>2.
 Connect Data Sources to Google Data Studio</b></summary>
-  Go to Goolge Data Studio > Click create on the top-left corner > Click Google Sheets > Select the Spreadsheet that you just uploaded > Hit Connect
+  Go to Google Data Studio > Click create on the top-left corner > Click Google Sheets > Select the Spreadsheet that you just uploaded > Click Connect

   Do this (4) times for each of the spreadsheet.

   Your Data Studio Data sources should look something like this:
   ![gstudio](images/gstudio_files.PNG)
-  (Note: please make sure the name of the data sources are exactly identical as shown here.
-If it isn't, you can rename it)
+  >Note: please make sure the name of the data sources are exactly identical as shown here.
+If it isn't, you can rename it
 </details>

 <details>
   <summary><b>3.
 Make a Copy of Data Studio Dashboard</b></summary>
-  Use the provided dashborad link > Click on the three-vertical-dot icon on the top-right corner > Click "Make a Copy" > Under New
+  Use the provided dashboard link > Click on the three-vertical-dot icon on the top-right corner > Click "Make a Copy" > Under New
   Data Source > Select the (4) Data Sources that were connected > Click "Copy Report"

-  The pop-up window for "Copy this Report" should look somehting like this:
+  The pop-up window for "Copy this Report" should look something like this:
   ![gstudio](images/gstudio_copy_report.PNG)
-  (Note: Google Data Studio is still in its infancy, and some of the functionality can be a bit finicky.
-You may have to play around with the dashboard objects to get the configuration to work)
+  >Note: Google Data Studio is still in its infancy, and some of the functionality can be a bit finicky.
+You may have to play around with the dashboard objects to get the configuration to work
 </details>

 <details>
   <summary><b>4.
-Set up data pipeline via API (automate csv file upload to Goole Sheets)</b></summary>
+Set up data pipeline via API (automate csv file upload to Google Sheets)</b></summary>
-  To interact with Google Sheets API, you will need to set up authentication on Goolge Cloud Platform.
-Since we want to automate the data upload pipeline, we will be accesssing the spreadsheet on behalf of a bot.
+  To interact with Google Sheets API, you will need to set up authentication on Google Cloud Platform.
+Since we want to automate the data upload pipeline, we will be accessing the spreadsheet on behalf of a bot.
   For this, just follow the instructions for <a href="https://docs.gspread.org/en/latest/oauth2.html#enable-api-access-for-a-project">using a service account</a>.
-This <a href="https://medium.com/craftsmenltd/from-csv-to-google-sheet-using-python-ef097cb014f9">medium article</a> also provids step-by-step instructions for setting up authentication.
+This <a href="https://medium.com/craftsmenltd/from-csv-to-google-sheet-using-python-ef097cb014f9">medium article</a> also provides step-by-step instructions for setting up authentication.

   Once service account credential is created, it will automatically create a JSON file that looks like this:
   <pre><code>